-- overseeing the day-to-day operation of the school's SEND policy - co-ordinating provision for children with SEND - liaising with the relevant designated teacher where a Looked After pupil has SEND - · advising on the graduated approach to providing SEND support - liaising with parents / carers of pupils with SEND - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - · being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents / carers are informed about options and a smooth transition is planned - working with the Head Teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEND up to date - liaising with the Pastoral Lead around provision of therapies and experts to support SEMH, e.g. SEEDLINGS, Dog Therapy - liaising with the Attendance Officer , Mrs. P.O'Donnell in supporting families
+- overseeing the day-to-day operation of the school's SEND policy - co-ordinating provision for children with SEND - liaising with the relevant designated teacher / DSL where a Looked After Child has SEND - advising on the graduated approach to providing SEND support - liaising with parents / carers of pupils with SEND - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents / carers are informed about options and a smooth transition is planned

+- working with the Head Teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEND up to date - liaising with the Pastoral Lead around provision of therapies and experts to support SEMH, e.g. Councillor, Dog Therapy, MHST (Mental Health Support Team). - liaising with the Inclusion Officer, P.O'Donnell / EWO , M.Bishop / Attendance Lead , B. Singleton , in supporting families - communicating with class teachers , Key Stage , Curriculum / Subject Leads and the Assessment Lead with regard to progress of children and any adaptations needed for them to access curriculum / have accelerated learning.